 What is the ketogenic way of eating?

 When you reach ketosis, your body becomes an incredibly efficient fat-burning machine.
 It is also able to turn fat into ketones via a metabolic process in the liver, supplying much-needed energy to the brain.
-Ketogenic diets help to stabilize blood glucose and insulin levels, and they have numerous other health benefits for those who follow this decadent style of eating.
+Ketogenic diets help stabilize blood glucose and insulin levels, and they have numerous other health benefits for those who follow this decadent eating style.

 Why is a ketogenic diet perfect for baby boomers?